navapbc/wic-participant-recertification-portal/analytics/README.md

 ## Deploy to AWS

-To deploy to AWS, we use ECS Fargate to host the matomo server and an Aurora mysql database.
+To deploy to AWS, we use ECS Fargate to host the matomo server, an Aurora mysql database, and an EFS docker volume for persistent files.
+Deploying to AWS required making some adjustments, including:

-Note: Because ECS Fargate does not allow linux permissions such as `SETGID` and because the Matomo docker image is based on the PHP docker image which
+- The matomo image by default uses a privileged port (80), which causes issues on AWS ECS Fargate.
+This is addressed by building a Docker image that injects a `sed` command to change the apache port to 8080, but that can be adjusted with an environment variable.
+- The matomo image is built on the PHP docker image which deploys using Apache.
+Apache needs to be able to write to `/var/www/html`.
+This results in a few changes:
+  - Mapping an EFS docker volume to `/var/www/html`
+  - Allowing non-read-only docker root volume
+  - Allowing matomo to keep the root user (a future @todo would be to refactor this to a non-privileged user)
+  - Allow the ECS task to have all EFS IAM permissions (a future @todo would be to refactor this to a more limited scope)
+  - Allow the ECS container to talk to the EFS docker volume on default EFS port 2049

+Note: The ECS logs will show errors like: `Operation not permitted: AH02156: setgid: unable to set group id to Group 33`.
+In addition, the Matomo system check will ...

 ### First time setup